phlamenco/comake/README.md

 * [pytoml](https://github.com/avakar/pytoml)

 ## Install
-1. git clone this repo
-2. add the root path of this repo to environment varible PYTHONPATH and PATH
+1. pip install comake
-3. set COMAKEPATH environment varible to your project path
+2. set COMAKEPATH environment varible to your project path
-4. type 'comake.py -v' to test whether installation is success or not
+3. type 'comake.py -v' to test whether installation is success or not

 ## Basic usage
 Basically, comake is a command line tool which has several options to act different functions as follows: